williamstern/interop/docs/setup/machine_or_vm.rst

 Manual Database Setup
 ---------------------

-The AUVSI SUAS competition server relies on a `SQLite database <http://www.sqlite.org/>`__ to keep durable state that persists between system restarts.
+The AUVSI SUAS competition server relies on a `PostgreSQL database <http://www.postgres.org/>`__ to keep durable state that persists between system restarts.
 The user must setup the database and give it a superuser before the system can be used.